'I sat across the table from Mum's killer'

 The limited information he gave us was disgusting and both of us threw up and were screaming and crying for a long time, but it wasn't the truth.
 We didn't know the truth.

 He told Mum that he and Pearl went out one night, they got drunk, and Pearl admitted to Simon she had been sleeping with another man.
 He said they started to have a physical fight and that's when he did the crime.
-Mum being Mum thought he had just made a mistake and we are all only human.
+Mum being Mum believed his lies, thought he had just made a mistake and we are all only human.
 At that point Mum had already caught feelings for him and Mum was one of those people who believed in second chances.

 We met his probation officer.
 Mum had already met him once before me.